masfworld/data-engineering-test/README.md

 Therefore, we can't trust on either `company_id` and `company_name`.
 The description of the challenge is not providing any information to resolve this discrepancy.

-##### Decicion
+##### Decision
 So, I need to take a decision.
-For me, `company_name` is the one to decide what a company is.
-In parallel, I'm using the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to normalize `company_name`.
-I'll use [fuzzywuzzy library](https://pypi.org/project/fuzzywuzzy/) to apply *Levenshtein Distance*.
+For me, `company_name` is the one to decide what a company is as `company_id` might be duplicated.
+In parallel, I'm using the [Jaro–Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) to normalize `company_name`.
+I'll use [jellyfish library](https://pypi.org/project/jellyfish/) to apply *Jaro–Winkler* algorithm.
-It's risky, because sometimes we can make mistakes using Levenshtein Distance, joining two companies which are differents.
-That because I'm going to write a file called `company_names.csv` specifying the matching between original names and materialization names generated based on Levenshtein Distance, so we can do further investigations about this.
+It's risky, because sometimes we can make mistakes using Jaro–Winkler, joining two companies which are different.
+That because I'm going to write a file called `company_names.csv` specifying the matching between original names and materialization names generated based on Jaro–Winkler, so we will be able to do further investigations about this.

 ## **Challenges**